-I absolutely love my profession.
-I meet the most fascinating people and feel privileged when they share their life stories with me.
+I love my profession.
+I meet fascinating people and feel privileged when they share their life stories with me.
 I consider it an honor to be given this level of trust.
-When people come to see me they are just really tired of being tired.
-They are frustrated with life and relationships and it has become overwhelming for them.
+When people come to see me, they are just really tired of being tired.
+They are frustrated with life and relationships, and it has become overwhelming for them.
 This is when therapy can help the most.
 Now, there are many different types of therapist and different ways of going about behavior and thought changes.
-I am a no nonsense type of therapist and my therapy generally entails homework and lots of encouragement as you make these changes in your life.
+I am a no-nonsense type of therapist, and my therapy generally entails evidenced-based practice modalities, homework and lots of encouragement as you make these changes in your life.

-There is no guarantee that counseling will produce certain results.
-As an unwritten rule a therapist should never work harder than the client.
-If you are not ready to do the work in order to make changes in your life then you might want to wait before seeking therapy.
+There is no guarantee that counseling will produce specific results.
+As an unwritten rule, a therapist should never work harder than the client.
+If you are not ready to do the work to make changes in your life, then you might want to wait before seeking therapy.

 Parents of teenagers (ages 13-17):

-I have been working with adolescents for over fourteen years, my specialty population is adolescents.
+I have been working with adolescents for over thirteen years, and one of my specialty populations is adolescents.
 I think they are the most amazing people.
-They still have big dreams and are often willing to try different things, they are also still pliable in their thinking which means they are able to make changes usually a lot quicker than adults (generally speaking).
+They still have big dreams and are often willing to try different things.
+They are also still pliable in their thinking which means they can make changes usually a lot quicker than adults (generally speaking).

 Changing behaviors are primarily accomplished through parent and teen communications.
-That is where you will see the most change and a better success.
-It takes time to change behavior, so I try to set the expectation that things will not change overnight, but instead I add the tools needed to deal with issues in the future.
+That is where you will see the most change and better success.
+It takes time to change behavior, so I try to set the expectation that things will not change overnight, but instead, I add the tools needed to deal with issues currently and in the future.

 Parents of Children (ages 9-12)

-Let’s say a child has been officially diagnosed with true ADHD.
-A homework assignment for a parents would be to come up with a detailed scheduled for your child in the home.
+Let’s say a child is diagnosed with true ADHD.
+A homework assignment for a parent would be to come up with a detailed scheduled for your child in the home.
 This could look like:

 (since children still struggle with the concept of time, a timer is used to monitor between changes)

-This is the kind of structure I am talking about.
+This is an example of a structure.
 Children, especially those who have been diagnosed with ADHD, need structure and as they get in a routine, the structure can be somewhat relaxed.
-For the child, they know what to expect and therefore their anxiety goes down and so do the morning arguments.
+For the child, they know what to expect, and therefore their anxiety goes down and so do the morning arguments.